 What Is A Balanced Diet For A Toddler?

 A balanced diet is highly beneficial for the health and well-being of your toddlers.
-A balanced diet consists of proteins, minerals, vitamins, and carbohydrates and it meets the daily caloric needs of your toddler.
-Your toddler needs around 50% of calorie requirements from carbohydrates, 30% from the fats, and 20% from the proteins.
+A balanced diet consists of proteins, minerals, vitamins, and carbohydrates in adequate amounts, and it meets the daily caloric needs of your toddler.
+Your toddler needs around 50% of calorie requirements from carbohydrates, 30% from fats, and 20% from proteins.
 As a parent, you need to ensure that your little one eats food from all the food groups that one cannot obtain from consuming unhealthy finger foods of a single type.

 Nutrients To Include In The Balanced Diet